Dangerous Game (1993 film)

 Dangerous Game (also known as Snake Eyes) is a 1993 drama film directed by Abel Ferrara, written by Nicholas St. John, and starring Madonna, Harvey Keitel, and James Russo.
+The story follows a New York-based filmmaker directing a Hollywood drama about the volatile relationship between a married couple, while simultaneously straining his relationship with his own wife and causing the lines between reality and the film's production to blur.

+The film received generally negative reviews from critics, who praised the actors' performances but criticized it as self-indulgent and pretentious on the part of Ferrara.
+It bombed at the box office, making $1.2 million on a $10 million budget.

 Plot

 Utilizing a film-within-a-film format, the overall plot involves New York City-based director Eddie Israel directing actors Sarah Jennings and Frank Burns in a Hollywood marital-crisis drama, Mother of Mirrors, which is about a formerly wealthy but unemployed husband who berates his newly religious wife about what he considers her hypocritical aversion to their sex-and-drug lifestyle.
 During the shooting of that film, Israel becomes more and more demanding of his actors, growing increasingly obsessive with finding the ugly truths beneath the story's surface.
 All the while, his own carelessness and bad behavior with his own family begins to erode him and to corrode his marriage to Madlyn.